 An age limit helps us do this.

 Isn’t illness the same for everybody?

 No. Illness affects differently people differently.
 It can also affect different people differently at different stages of life.
 The battles and losses are different.
 Younger adults may lose things that older adults secured in a healthier past, such as friends, education, a career, or children.

 I recently I realised that I can’t have children… I went to a group for support and met people my parent’s age who talked a lot about their kids who are my age.
 Their kids are working, travelling, and starting families.
 Often the group would reminisce about what they did when they were my age and enjoying the health they had.
 I need support from people who don’t just understand pain and fatigue, but who also know what it is like when life seems to stop before it starts.

-Feel like I’m going mad when the only people my age I know have careers and holidays and are starting families and I’m doing literally none of it.
-Can’t work, can’t go on holiday, never went to uni, probs won’t have a family.
+Friends my age have careers and holidays and are starting families and I’m doing literally none of it.
 I have a carer not a career.
-Makes me feel like a failure.
-Meeting older ill people was okay but they talked about work and families and I still felt a failure.
+Meeting older ill people was okay but they talked about work and families and I still felt left out.
 The only thing that helped was finally finding people my age who really were in the same boat.

 Is there flexibility?

 Yes.
 We have a few older members.